chandbud5/Pokemon-Classifier/README.md

 # Pokemon-Classifier
-Classify different Pokemon from their image
+Classify 149 different types of Pokemon from their image.
+This is trained on more than 10,000 Images.

 **Note - pokemon_classifier.h5 file consists of a model which is trained for 60 Epochs and it's accuracy is around 62.5%**